jarodreyes/docs/twilio.md

 twilio.sendVoIP('(FROM) Number', '(TO) Number', "http://demo.twilio.com/welcome/voice/");
 ```

-You can change the URL for the text that you want, more information in twilio documentation
+You can change the URL for the text, more information in twilio documentation